rockwotj/rosefire/README.md

 }
 ```

 Note: When the person who the project is registered under is authenticated via the `/api/auth/` endpoint, they have full read-write access to the entire firebase repo by default.
-This can be disabled by explictly setting admin to false in the `/api/auth/` endpoint.
+This can be disabled by explictly setting admin option to false in the `/api/auth/` endpoint.
 No one else is allowed to have admin access for security reasons.

 #### POST `/api/auth/`